ZhanyuGuo314/ZhanyuGuo314/README.md

 ## Hi there 👋
 # Zhanyu Guo

-Undergraduate student at the University of Electronic Science and Technology of China (UESTC).
+I am an undergraduate student at the
+University of Electronic Science and Technology of China (UESTC).

-Member of the UESTC AI Club.
+My research interests include computer vision and machine learning.

 Email: 2024020911023@std.uestc.edu.cn
 <!--